The Vermont Statutes Online

 (i) Shall provide the person and the Commission with a copy of each comment received.

 (D) The Commission may on its own initiative open a proceeding to investigate the violation alleged in the draft citation.
-The Commission shall take any such action within 25 days of the close of the public comment period, or the filing of a revised draft citation, whichever is later.
-Such a Commission proceeding shall supersede the draft citation.
+The Commission shall take any such action within 25 days following the close of the public comment period or the filing of a revised draft citation, whichever is later.
+The Commission proceeding shall supersede the draft citation.

 (A) Request a hearing before the Commission on the existence of the alleged violation, the proposed penalty, and the proposed remedial action.